Missouri WIC

 Nutrition and health education to help you and your children eat well and be healthy.

-Personal counseling about nutrition.
+Personalized counseling about nutrition.

 Support and help with breast feeding.